sourcebots/docs/content/api/vision.md

  - `distance_meters` - returns the distance from the camera to the marker.
  - `rot_x_rad` and `rot_x_deg` - returns the angle of rotation in radians/degrees about the x axis.
 The x axis runs horizontally in front of the camera.
 A positive angle would be one where the marker is leaning toward the camera.
  - `rot_y_rad` and `rot_x_deg` - returns the angle of rotation in radians/degrees about the y axis.
 The y axis runs vertically in front of the camera.
 A positive angle would be one where the marker is rotated clockwise about the y axis looking from the top of the marker.

+## Marker IDs
+Each marker used in the game has a unique ID that corresponds to the marker type.
+You can use this within your code to determine what sort of marker you're looking at and make decisions based off of it.

+There are two main marker types in the game WALL and TOKEN:
+  - WALL markers are ones that are on the walls of the arena and have marker IDs from 0 - 27
+  - TOKEN markers are ones that are the on the boxes and have marker IDs from 44 - 83